 - develop and implement procedures for the separation of employees from, or movement within, the agency.

-Principle 4 - Physical and environmental management
+Policy requirement 4: Physical and environmental management

 The level of physical controls implemented must minimise or remove the risk of equipment or information being rendered inoperable or inaccessible, or being accessed, used or removed without appropriate authorisation.
 At a minimum, agencies must ensure that: